thehelp/project/README.md

 ### Expected project structure

-Now, again using all the defaults, you'll have to structure your project in the way `thehelp-project` expects:
+To use all the defaults you'll have to structure your project the way `thehelp-project` expects:

 ```
 ├ README.md       becomes doc/index.html
+├ *.md            becomes doc/*.html
 ├ env.json        environment variables needed by your project
 ├ docs/           all groc-generated doc files added here
 ├ src/            core source files